 What happens next?

-Once this has been set up, we’ll email you a link to our SEG terms and conditions as well as a SEG Plan which we’ll need you to accept.
+Once this has been set up, we’ll email you a link to our SEG terms and conditions which we’ll need you to accept.
 You can also view the terms and conditions online.

 What’s on offer: